xorange/hevc/README.md

 This is an HEVC standard encoder.

-Developed by SYSU Intellectual Information Processing Lab.
+Developed by SYSU Intellectual Information Processing Lab, Guangzhou, China.

 http://iipl.tk/index